 If the buyer is successful, the small claims court will render a judgment against the seller in favor of the buyer.
-Once the escrow receives a copy of the judgment, the escrow should release the deposit in accordance with the RPA-CA which states in bold print: "Release of funds will require mutual Signed release instructions from Buyer and Seller, judicial decision or arbitration award."
-(Paragraph 14F of the RPA-CA).
+Once the escrow receives a copy of the judgment, the escrow should release the deposit in accordance with the RPA which states in bold print: "Release of funds will require mutual Signed release instructions from the Parties, judicial decision or arbitration award."
+(Paragraph 14H of the RPA).
 This provision constitutes a joint escrow instruction which the escrow may rely on.